How Can I Fight a Traffic Ticket?

 5. Fighting the Charge at Trial.

-A Helpful Guide on How to Get Hooshmand Paralegal Started In the Five Step Process of Fighting the Traffic Ticket Charges Against You
+Understanding How to Get Hooshmand Paralegal Started In the Five Step Process of Fighting Your Traffic Ticket Charges

 Hooshmand Paralegal is ready to help guide and serve you through the process of fighting a traffic ticket charge.
 Once hired to serve on your behalf, Hooshmand Paralegal gets started with the five-step process shown below.
 Throughout the entire process, Hooshmand Paralegal keeps abreast of changes to the Provincial Offences Act, R.S.O.
 1990, c.
 P.33 as the procedural law applicable to traffic tickets, the Highway Traffic Act, R.S.O.
 1990, c.
 H.8. as the substantive law applicable to traffic tickets, as well as relevant precedent case law decisions.
 By keeping focused upon changes in the law, as well as providing a focus upon your specific case, Hooshmand Paralegal assures that you are in good hands and helps to provide the peace of mind that you need to make the stress and worries of a traffic ticket much easier.
 Hooshmand Paralegal helps you by acting as your guide and legal advisor through all the necessary steps.

 Hooshmand Paralegal Helps You With These Important Steps:

 - To review the traffic ticket as a charging document (formally known as an Offence Notice or Summons); and

 - To determine whether the traffic ticket contains any substantial mistakes as 'fatal flaws' that could get the ticket thrown out;

 - To review the nature of the charge as within either the minor, major, or serious, category;

 - To review your driving record history including demerit point status and insurance rating concerns;